rawrafox/hagane/README.md

-# Aurora's Rust / Metal bindings #
+# Hagane: Aurora's Rust / Metal bindings #

 Hello and welcome to this work in progress thing!